 Only those on the Register can call themselves a dietitian and practise as a dietitian.
 Use the Register search functions to check your nutrition health professional is registered with the Dietitians Board and has a current Annual Practising Certificate (APC).

-Follow this link to read more about the Professional Standards & Competencies required by registered dietitians working in New Zealand.
+Read more about the Professional Standards & Competencies required by Registered Dietitians working in New Zealand.